HyGlobalHD/HyGlobalHD/README.md

 ## About me <img src="https://github.githubassets.com/images/mona-loading-dark.gif" width="20" />
 ```
 Hi!
-I am a Malaysia student currently taking a diploma in computer science course (CS110) at UiTM.
+I am a Malaysia fresh graduate for diploma in computer science course (CS110) at UiTM.
 Currently I have learnt C++, Java, Visual Basic, PHP, SQL, JS, Python, Prolog, and Android.
 Right now I don't have any language that I am focused to, as I am still looking for a language that I might like.
 ```
 ``
-Currently doing internship at a company for a duration of 6 months.
+Currently trying to explore more, and learn new stuff and do a side project once in a while.
-Looking at notes and books on programming, so that I could learn more stuff.
+Looking for notes and books on programming, so that I could learn more stuff.
 ``

 Social: